Copper & Heat Radio

 Be A Girl: Brigade

-Our first season, Be A Girl, is a sound-rich, serialized narrative focused on the question: why do women only represent 19% of chefs, and 7% of head chefs, across the culinary world?
+Our first season, Be A Girl, is a sound-rich, serialized narrative focused on the question: why do women only represent 19% of chefs, and 7% of head chefs, across restaurants?

 We start with the Brigade, asking the questions: Why are restaurant kitchens organized the way they are?
 And what do women do to work their way up the ranks in a kitchen?